salobj CSCs¶

 Summary state and error code:

-provides a default implementation for all summary state transition commands that might suffice.
+BaseCscprovides a default implementation for all summary state transition commands that might suffice.
 However, it does not yet handle configuration.
-SeeATDomeTrajectory
+SeeATDomeTrajectoryfor a CSC that handles configuration.- Most commands should only be allowed to run when the summary state

 is

-.
-To check this, put the following as the first line of yourdo_<name>
+State.ENABLED.
+To check this, put the following as the first line of yourdo_<name>method:self.assert_enabled() - Your subclass may override

-.
+begin_<name>and/orend_<name>for each state transition command, as appropriate.
+For complex state transitions your subclass may also overridedo_<name>.
 If any of these methods fail then the state change operation is aborted, the summary state does not change, and the command is acknowledged as failed. - Your subclass may override

-to perform actions based the current summary state.
+BaseCsc.handle_summary_stateto perform actions based the current summary state.
 This is an excellent place to start and stop a telemetry loop. - Output the

-event when your CSC goes into theState.FAULT
+errorCodeevent when your CSC goes into theState.FAULTsummary state.

 Detailed state (optional):